Skip to main content

 • One platform seam.
 All platform access shells out to the pandaprobe CLI through a single injectable interface — never the REST API directly.
 Tests run fully offline against a fake.

 • Never block, never break the host loop.
-Evaluation runs in detached tasks; every failure path degrades gracefully (a pending score, a log line, a journal event) instead of raising into your agent.
+Evaluation runs in detached tasks; the one deliberate wait, the per-turn barrier, is opt-in, separately budgeted, and degrades to a latency signal on expiry.
+Every failure path degrades gracefully instead of raising into your agent.

 • Untrusted by default.
-Everything eval-derived that crosses into agent context passes a sanitization trust boundary, and the protocol tells the agent that notice/dump/trace contents are data, never instructions.
+Everything eval-derived that crosses into either agent’s context passes a sanitization trust boundary, and the repair prompt declares notice, dump, trace, task-summary, and policy text to be data, never instructions.

 • No human in the healing loop.
-Detection, diagnosis, rule authoring, validation, and regression guarding are all agent/harness-driven.
+Detection, diagnosis, rule authoring, validation, and regression guarding are all automatic.
 Humans get involved only when the circuit breaker escalates to needs_human.

 Where to go next